Astellas US 2020

-Astellas US has established, and is in compliance with, a Comprehensive Compliance Program (CCP), as required by California law.
-This program, which is described in further detail below, contains all of the elements of an effective compliance program identified in the "Compliance Program Guidance for Pharmaceutical Manufacturers" published by the Office of the Inspector General, U.S. Department of Health and Human Services ("HHS-OIG Guidance").
-In addition, Astellas US voluntarily subscribes to the "Code on Interactions with Healthcare Professionals" published by The Pharmaceutical Research and Manufacturers of America (the "PhRMA Code") and has adopted policies, procedures and processes to ensure compliance with the PhRMA Code.
+Astellas US is in compliance with its Comprehensive Compliance Program (CCP) and Cal.
+Health & Safety Code §§ 119400-402.
+Our CCP, which is described in further detail below, contains the elements of an effective compliance program identified in the "Compliance Program Guidance for Pharmaceutical Manufacturers" published by the Office of the Inspector General, U.S. Department of Health and Human Services ("HHS-OIG Guidance").
+In addition, Astellas US has adopted the "Code on Interactions with Healthcare Professionals" published by The Pharmaceutical Research and Manufacturers of America (the "PhRMA Code") and has policies, procedures and processes designed to help ensure compliance with the PhRMA Code.

 COMPREHENSIVE COMPLIANCE PROGRAM DESCRIPTION

 Astellas US is committed to conducting its business in accordance with the highest ethical and compliance standards.
 A key component of this commitment is our establishment and maintenance of a CCP in accordance with the HHS-OIG Guidance.
 We expect our employees to comply with our CCP, and we investigate and appropriately resolve potential violations of the CCP, applicable laws, regulations, industry codes and other Company policies.
 Where appropriate, we take disciplinary action, up to and including termination, and implement corrective measures to prevent future violations.